awslabs/aws-service-catalog-puppet/docs/source/puppet/execution_modes.rst

 .. note::

-    This will require you to bootstrap your spokes again.
+    This will require you to bootstrap your spokes again if you bootstrapped your spokes with a version prior to 0.78.0 - which was July 8, 2020.
     You can use the AWS Codebuild project ``servicecatalog-puppet-bootstrap-spokes-in-ou`` to bootstrap spokes after installing version 0.78.0+

 With spoke the provisioning starts in the puppet account as normal.
 Once a launch with spoke execution mode is found